-The program was canceled after just a couple of years.
+But the program was canceled after just a couple of years.
 Single-stream recycling didn't work.
-The expensive and difficult-to-maintain machines jammed up.
-People threw unpredictable items like garden hoses and entire bicycles into the trash.
+The expensive and difficult-to-maintain machines jammed up, particularly when people threw unpredictable items like garden hoses and entire bicycles into the trash.
 Certain metals were easy enough to extract; not so for plastic and paper combined with organic waste.
-Materials that could be separated on paper couldn't be separated, at least not profitably, in the real world.
+Materials that could be separated in theory couldn't be separated, at least not profitably, in the real world.

 However, an Israeli company called UBQ Materials appears to have cracked the problem.
 At their facility in the Negev Desert, truckload after truckload of unsorted household garbage is dropped off.
 Metals and glass are separated and recycled, as is common at a facility like this.
 What's uncommon is that everything else--plastics, paper, food waste, you name it--is all transformed into an entirely new material called UBQ.